Microsoft/azure-docs.pt-pt/articles/role-based-access-control/tutorial-custom-role-powershell.md

 ## <a name="delete-a-custom-role"></a>Eliminar uma função personalizada

-1. Utilize o [Get-AzRoleDefinition](/powershell/module/az.resources/get-azroledefinition) comando para obter o ID da função personalizada.
+1. Use the [Get-AzRoleDefinition](/powershell/module/az.resources/get-azroledefinition) command to get the ID of the custom role.

     ```azurepowershell
     Get-AzRoleDefinition "Reader Support Tickets"
     ```

-1. Utilize o [Remove-AzRoleDefinition](/powershell/module/az.resources/remove-azroledefinition) de comandos e especificar o ID de função para eliminar a função personalizada.
+1. Use the [Remove-AzRoleDefinition](/powershell/module/az.resources/remove-azroledefinition) command and specify the role ID to delete the custom role.

     ```azurepowershell
     Remove-AzRoleDefinition -Id "22222222-2222-2222-2222-222222222222"